← Back

 MC1194069 Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download

-Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download Teams desktop updates will use peer-to-peer Delivery Optimization starting December 2025, reducing network bandwidth usage by up to 30% for organizations.
-We’re improving the way Microsoft Teams updates are delivered to make collaboration smoother and reduce network.
+Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download Teams desktop updates will use peer-to-peer Delivery Optimization for faster updates and reduced bandwidth, starting rollout in early December 2025.
+We’re improving the way Microsoft Teams updates are delivered to make collaboration smoother and reduce network load..

-Teams admin center: Troubleshoot meetings and calls with automatic issue identification and recommendations Teams admin center gains enhanced meeting troubleshooting with auto-identified issues, improved drill-downs, smarter search, export options, and Copilot integration, rolling out from late January 2026.
-[Introduction] We’re introducing.
+(Updated) Teams admin center: Troubleshoot meetings and calls with automatic issue identification and recommendations Teams admin center gains new meeting troubleshooting features: auto-identifies issues, enhanced drill-down, export, search, filters, and Copilot integration for admins.
+Rollout starts late Jan 2...
+[Introduction] We’re.

 Details